 When making a travel trailer purchase, it’s paramount that you first understand what you’re getting and what type of trailer you’re buying.
-You don’t want to end up with a regretful purchase – not for that amount of money, yeesh.
+You don’t want to end up with a regretful purchase – not for that amount.
 These are the worst travel trailer brands to avoid.

-Normally, we’re a pretty optimistic, bright-eyed, and understanding bunch at Viatravelers, but as chill, as we are, we can and do get rubbed the wrong way, especially when it comes to very little bang for a big buck!
+Usually, we’re a pretty optimistic, bright-eyed, and understanding bunch at ViaTravelers, but as chill as we are, we can and do get rubbed the wrong way, especially when it comes to bang for a big buck!

-We’ve developed an in-depth guide that describes some of the worst travel trailer brands and how you should avoid them.
-However, we’re not planning to introduce you to them all; we’re not monsters after all.
+We’ve developed an in-depth guide describing some of the worst travel trailer brands and how to avoid them.
+However, we’re not planning to introduce you to them; we’re not monsters.